louisthomaspro/sea-life/README.md

 # Start emulator with existing local data
 npx firebase emulators:start --import ./firebase_export/

+# Start emulator without cloud function and UI to make it work in offline
+npx firebase emulators:start --only firestore --import ./firebase_export/

 # Save the current local data to be able to restore it later
 npx firebase emulators:export ./firebase_export